Didar Amirali

-Didar Amirali (born 22 February 1996) is a Kazakhstani karateka.
+Didar Amirali (Дидар Маратұлы Амирали, born 22 February 1996) is a Kazakhstani karateka.
 He won the silver medal in the men's kumite 67 kg event at the 2018 Asian Games held in Jakarta, Indonesia.
 He also won one of the bronze medals in his event at the 2022 Asian Games in Hangzhou, China.

 Career

 At the 2017 Asian Karate Championships held in Astana, Kazakhstan, Amirali won one of the bronze medals in the men's team kumite event.
 He won the silver medal in the men's kumite 67 kg event at the 2018 Asian Games held in Jakarta, Indonesia.
 In 2019, he won the silver medal in the men's kumite 67 kg event.

 Amirali won one of the bronze medals in his event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan.

 In 2022, Amirali competed at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 He won one of the bronze medals in the men's kumite 67 kg event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.

 In July 2023, Amirali won the silver medal in his event at the Asian Karate Championships held in Malacca, Malaysia.
 A few months later, in October 2023, he won one of the bronze medals in his event at the 2022 Asian Games in Hangzhou, China.
 In the same month, Amirali also won one of the bronze medals in the men's 67 kg event at the 2023 World Karate Championships held in Budapest, Hungary.